 Established in 2007, AngelHousePress publishes ragged edges, raw talent and rule breakers who push the boundaries of poetry.
 DevilHouse is our prose imprint (2013-2018).
 AngelHousePress is a home for non conformists and those whose voices are underrepresented.
-We publish NationalPoetryMonth.ca, an online magazine that has a new issue every April to celebrate boundary breaking poetry and hybrid work by writers and artists all over the world.
+We publish NationalPoetryMonth.ca, an online magazine that has a new issue every April to celebrate boundary breaking poetry, visual poetry and hybrid work by writers and artists all over the world.
 Experiment-O is our annual pdf magazine celebrating the art of risk with poetry, prose, art and visual poetry.
 The Small Machine Talks is our monthly poetry podcast co-hosted by Amanda Earl and Ottawa poet, a.m. kozak.
 For two years AngelHousePress offered a free close reading service for new women and gender non binary poets.

 The Angel In The House is a Victorian concept and poem about a very weak and mindless woman whose sole responsibility was to be charming.
 Perhaps you can see the irony.

 The editor of AngelHousePress is Amanda Earl, a polyamorous poetesse, vispoet, fiction-eer and editrix who has been publishing her work since 2001 and editing poetry and prose since 2003/2004.

 We acknowledge that we operate on traditional and unceded territory of the Algonquin Anishnaabeg people.